 8. Wine and dine at one of our wineries along the Westside Wine Trail and discover just how perfect that glass of pinot noir can go with a meal.

-9. Fresh baked pastries can be found in bakeries tucked down side streets or even in the industrial section of town.
-Dolicious Donuts and Matterhorn Bakery are great places to also sit down to have a bite, while Bliss Bakery opens up their commercial kitchen for onsite lattes, sandwiches and pastries for those on the go.
+9. Fresh baked pastries can be found in cafes or even in the industrial section of town.
+Bliss Bakery can be found across from winners as well as at their commercial kitchen on Stevens Rd for onsite lattes, sandwiches and pastries for those on the go while Blenz had donut Thursdays where they bring in freshly made donuts!

 10.Fresh produce & delicious ice cream on a hot summer day can be found at Paynter’s Fruit Market.